zaproxy/zaproxy-website/site/content/docs/desktop/ui/dialogs/options/breakpoints.md

 If selected this will mean that ZAP stays on top of all other windows whenever a breakpoint is hit.

+### Show buttons to select the requests you don't want ZAP to break on

+This controls whether the buttons to select the file types you don't want ZAP to break on and the scope filter appear in the break panel.

+#### Javascript URL regex

+This sets the regex used to predict if the content in the response will be a Javascript file.

+#### CSS and Fonts URL regex

+This sets the regex used to predict if the content in the response will be a CSS or a Font file.

+#### Multimedia URL regex

+This sets the regex used to predict if the content in the response will be a multimedia file (images, videos or sounds).

 ### Break buttons mode

 This controls whether there is a single combined break button on the [Top Level Toolbar](/docs/desktop/ui/tltoolbar/) or separate ones for Requests and Responses.